textbook-hunt/textbook-hunt/index.md

 Homepage explaining what the site does and how to use it.
 Users can navigate the site or get to the signup/signin page.

 ![](doc/landing-mockup.png)
-Here is the link to the landing page: https://textbook-hunt.github.io/.
+Here is the link to the [landing page](https://textbook-hunt.github.io/).

 * Signup/Signin Page <br/>
 New users can create an account or sign in to their existing account
 ![](doc/signin-page.png)
-Here is the link to the sign in page: http://textbookhunt.meteorapp.com/#/signin.
+Here is the link to the [sign in page](http://textbookhunt.meteorapp.com/#/signin).
 ![](doc/signup-page.png)
 Here is the link to the sign up page to make an account: http://textbookhunt.meteorapp.com/#/signup
 * User Home/Profile Page <br/>